 The first Kentish record appears in the second edition of William Hudson's Flora Anglica (1778), in which he refers to Allium carinatum (to which name some plants of A. oleraceum were then referred, although this is properly a separate, introduced species) as near Ramsgate and between Sandwich and Deal.
-Hanbury and Marshall (1899) recognised it as chiefly from coastal habitats, such as banks, but rather rare.
+Hanbury and Marshall (1899) recognised it as chiefly from coastal

-It has continued to be rather rare in Kent; and although nationally it is treated as a native of often dry, calcareous, grasslands or (contrastingly) of river or floodplain banks, our county it generally occupies marginal habitats by footpaths or on roadside verges.
+It has continued to be rather rare in Kent; and although nationally it is treated as a native of dry, often calcareous, grasslands or (contrastingly) of river or floodplain banks, in our county it generally occupies marginal habitats - by footpaths or on roadside verges.